christopherclary/appropriate-tech/README.md

 ## Overview

 #### Homework
-Please watch the video and read the follow-up article before class.
-This will help frame our discussion and zine making.  <br>
-[Open Casket](https://video.vice.com/en_us/embed/58dabbab91d237b4148aa34f) by Dana Schutz <br>
-[The enemy of my enemy](https://news.artnet.com/art-world/parker-bright-paris-protest-1227947) by Neïl Beloufa
+Please watch the video on the controversy surrounding Dana Schutz's [Open Casket](https://video.vice.com/en_us/embed/58dabbab91d237b4148aa34f).
+Then read the follow-up article about Parker Bright who protested Dana's painting at the Whitney Museum of American Art and ended up being the object of Neïl Beloufa's [The enemy of my enemy](https://news.artnet.com/art-world/parker-bright-paris-protest-1227947) at the Palais de Tokyo in Paris.

 #### Terms
 Appropriation